-“When we cast Stan, we were just looking for a good actor and we found one, likable, charming, and building a very nice fanbase.
+“When we cast Stan, we were just looking for a good actor and we found one, likeable, charming, and building a very nice fanbase.
 We had not anticipated, when we cast him, that the option might exist for him to become an immortal.
 But we laid at that into the very first episode, ‘The Gathering.'” – Bill Panzer was referring to the incidences highlighted above. ①

 Bill Panzer also created a number of short commentary videos which can be found on YouTube.
-In one video, called Highlander Extras S1 01 ‘0101 The Gathering’, at the 57 second mark, Bill states:
+In one video, called Highlander Extras S1 01 ‘0101 The Gathering’, at the 57-second mark, Bill states: